 Joining us is your chance to undertake an award winning four year advanced engineering apprenticeship that is recognised by the Institution of Engineering and Technology.

 Application process for Advanced Engineering Apprenticeships at Rutherford Appleton Laboratory

 Applications are now open and will close on Sunday 11th March 2018, to apply please click on the link and this will take you to our job site.

 Testing will take place on 21st and 22nd March

 Interviews will be held on 16th,17th,18th,19th and 20th April 2018

-Application Process for Advanced Engineering Apprenticeships at Daresbury Laboratory
+Application Process for Advanced and Higher Engineering Apprenticeships at Daresbury Laboratory

 I joined the STFC apprenticeship scheme as I felt that I learned things more effectively with a hands-on approach.
 The apprenticeship scheme offered this as well as a very wide range of work experience which would kick-start my career in computing and help me choose which part of it I was best suited to and most enjoyed.